Chapter 4: Team Culture

 Making commitments:

-"I'll have the API done by Thursday."
+"I will have the API done by Thursday."

 Checking commitments: